ycpcs/cs320-spring2018/labs/lab02.md

 > [http://localhost:8081/lab02/addNumbers](http://localhost:8081/lab02/addNumbers)

+**NOTE:** You must work individually on this lab.
+It is imperative that everyone on your team be able to full comprehend, design, implement, toubleshoot, and debug the complete architecture of a standard client-server application.
+This **WILL** come up on the exam.

 **NOTE:** If you get a mass of Java JSP compiler errors returned from the local host, as well as a heaping pile of red text in the Eclipse console, go to the [Notes for Lab 2 Page](lab02_notes.html) for instructions on solving the problem.
 There are also some additional notes at the bottom of that page for other problems that you might encounter.

 Your Task